xandradx/ovirt-engine-disaster-recovery/README.md

 ## Assumptions ##

 * Every master Storage Domains for each Datacenter, has been replicated from site A to site B
-* There is an exact copy of the RHEV-M/Engine running on site B.
+* There is an exact copy of the RHEV-M/Engine available to run on site B, in case of DR.
 * Please refer to next section.